+CHAPTER XLII.
 THE SIMPLE FAITH OF WOMAN.

-We were both prodigiously excited over this new scheme.
-I believe Hebe was just matter how long the evenings are now."
+We were both prodigiously excited over

+as impatient as I to make a beginning.
+I remember that the wind sprang up after dinner, bringing gusts of rain; the tors the living room, with its perfect neatness, were hidden in clouds, and it felt raw and chilly outside.
+When I went in for the tered workshop, the rank odor of lead and third time to see if tea was ready, Hebe copper sickened me.
+It was a relief to go "We'll have to light the lamp for tea bematter how long the evenings are now."
 As soon as she had gone to her room to dress for the evening, I closed the shutters to shut out the gloomy sky.
-The rain pelted viciously against the window, but the sound of it was drowned by the singing of the kettle on the stove.
+The rain relted viciously against the window, but the sound of it was drowned by the singing of the kettle on the stove.
 The light from the fire fell on the tea things and white cloth, and spread a glow over the room that aroused a feeling of satisfaction and comfort within me, which put my boasted state of passive content to shame.
-It looked so genial that I refrained from lighting the lamp, that Hebe might share my pleasure.
+It looked so genial that I refrained from lighting She smiled and bent forward, her hands the lamp, that Hebe might share my pleasure.
 Going out for some fuel to stack under the stove for the evening, I caught sight of Howler standing at the end of his chain and shivering.
 He had been asleep "I don't fear that," she said.
-"You in his kennel all day, and seemed to have ing the monotony with a little positive sufwatching her sidelong in silent wonder a enough spirit left to growl.
+"You in his kennel all day, and seemed to have have never let me fetch the wood and water | come out for the express purpose of breaking the monotony with a little positive sufwatching her sidelong in silent wonder a enough spirit left to growl.
 I unfastened the chain from his collar, not from any feel-"Invent! invent!"
-She raised her head | ing of pity or love for him, but with the
+She raised her head | ing of pity or love for him, but with the on my Sunday clothes, after I had washed, "And hands as well-and they object to almost instinctively.
+Hebe also seemed to feel that this was an occasion for special "Then why shouldn't you employ them attention to her appearance, for she was of art in which hand and head would work and came down in the new dress she had made for herself.
+She was delighted She struck the note I had in vain been with the cosy aspect of our room, light, and while the tea was drawing I made But going presently into the workshop to some toast.
+Howler turned over on his ably together, with the hope that in time put away the abandoned sheets of metal, back while I bent over him with the fork my wife would reconcile herself to the in- my eye was caught by a shining thread of in my hand, as if he had made up his mind else. copper, curled in a delicate spiral by the to die there without a growl if I were mind-

-"We'll have to light the lamp for tea before long.'
-"We'll have it to-day," said I; "it won't
+"We'll have it to-day," said I; "it won'